jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ### Spot Detection

-The RADIUS parameter, used during spot detection, specifies the size of tracked spots.
+The **RADIUS** parameter, used during spot detection, specifies the size of tracked spots.
 It determines the radius of the detection filter applied to identify objects in the dataset.
 The value depends on factors like the microscope, recording parameters, and fluorophore used.
-For Glyco-PAINT experiments, a RADIUS of 0.5 micrometres yielded good results.
+For Glyco-PAINT experiments, a **RADIUS** of 0.5 micrometres yielded good results.

-If positional accuracy is crucial, the DO_SUBPIXEL_LOCALISATION parameter enables or disables subpixel spot position refinement.
+If positional accuracy is crucial, the **DO_SUBPIXEL_LOCALISATION** parameter enables or disables subpixel spot position refinement.
 This feature improves object tracking precision, especially with high-resolution data or small objects that don't align perfectly with pixel boundaries.
 However, Glyco-PAINT doesn't require high accuracy, so the parameter is set to False to avoid unnecessary processing time.

-The DO_MEDIAN_FILTERING parameter determines whether a median filter should be applied during spot detection.
+The **DO_MEDIAN_FILTERING** parameter determines whether a median filter should be applied during spot detection.
 This preprocessing step reduces noise and enhances object detection, especially in noisy datasets.
 The proposed value is True.

-The TARGET_CHANNEL parameter specifies the image channel for spot detection in multichannel datasets.
+The **TARGET_CHANNEL** parameter specifies the image channel for spot detection in multichannel datasets.
 This is vital when tracking in only one channel of a dataset (e.g., fluorescence microscopy).
 For Glyco-PAINT, the parameter defaults to channel 1.

 ### Building Tracks

-TrackMate constructs tracks from spots in subsequent frames.
-The LINKING_MAX_DISTANCE parameter influences the linking phase of tracking.
+TrackMate constructs tracks from spots in subsequent frames. **The LINKING_MAX_DISTANCE** parameter influences the linking phase of tracking.
 It sets the maximum spatial distance within which two spots in consecutive frames can be linked as part of the same trajectory.
 If the distance exceeds this limit, TrackMate assumes two separate tracks.

-For example, if we expect a lectin to move a limited distance within the cell membrane in subsequent frames (50 milliseconds), a high value for LINKING_MAX_DISTANCE is necessary.
+For example, if we expect a lectin to move a limited distance within the cell membrane in subsequent frames (50 milliseconds), a high value for **LINKING_MAX_DISTANCE** is necessary.
 A suitable value is 0.5 micrometre, which is equal to the expected radius of the spots.

-In cases where there are multiple spot candidates for linking to a spot,  the ALTERNATIVE_LINKING_COST_FACTOR parameter modifies TrackMate's penalty for alternative connections that are less ideal, such as those that are farther away.
+In cases where there are multiple spot candidates for linking to a spot,  the **ALTERNATIVE_LINKING_COST_FACTOR** parameter modifies TrackMate's penalty for alternative connections that are less ideal, such as those that are farther away.
 The recommended value for this parameter is 1.05.

 ### Gap Closing

-The MAX_FRAME_GAP parameter is part of the gap-closing step in the tracking process.
+The **MAX_FRAME_GA**P parameter is part of the gap-closing step in the tracking process.
 It determines the maximum number of consecutive frames an object can disappear for and still be considered part of the same trajectory if it reappears.

 Imagine a clearly defined track with spots on proximate positions defined in subsequent frames.
 However, in some frames, a spot is missing.
 Do we interpret these as distinct tracks (binding events), or do we assume that the camera simply missed a spot, and this is one long track?

-If ALLOW_GAP_CLOSING is set to True, TrackMate will consider whether gaps in what may be one track should be closed.
-If the number of consecutive frames where a spot is missing is smaller than MAX_FRAME_GAP, and the distance between the last known and new spot location is smaller than GAP_CLOSING_MAX_DISTANCE, the two tracks are interpreted as one track with some spots missing.
+If **ALLOW_GAP_CLOSING** is set to True, TrackMate will consider whether gaps in what may be one track should be closed.
+If the number of consecutive frames where a spot is missing is smaller than **MAX_FRAME_GAP**, and the distance between the last known and new spot location is smaller than **GAP_CLOSING_MAX_DISTANCE**, the two tracks are interpreted as one track with some spots missing.
 Otherwise, they are considered separate tracks.

-For example, if we expect that a lectin can release a glycan and immediately bind another, a low value of MAX_FRAME_GAP is required.
+For example, if we expect that a lectin can release a glycan and immediately bind another, a low value of **MAX_FRAME_GA**P is required.

-The suggested values for MAX_FRAME_GAP and GAP_CLOSING_MAX_DISTANCE are 1 frame and 0.5 micrometre, respectively.
+The suggested values for **MAX_FRAME_GAP** and **GAP_CLOSING_MAX_DISTANCE** are 1 frame and 0.5 micrometre, respectively.
 This is because the expected radius of the spots is 0.5 micrometre.

 ### Track Splitting

 Gap splitting concerns the ability of a track to split into two or more tracks during tracking.
 This is commonly used in scenarios such as cell division, where a single cell divides into two daughter cells, and branching motion, where a particle splits into multiple trajectories.
-This is not relevant to the Glyco-PAINT application, and ALLOW_TRACK_SPLITTING is set to False.
+This is not relevant to the Glyco-PAINT application, and **ALLOW_TRACK_SPLITTING** is set to False.

 ### Track Merging

 Track merging allows two or more tracks to merge into one during tracking.
 This happens in scenarios like cell aggregation (two cells move together and become indistinguishable) or particle collision (two particles collide and continue as one).
-However, this is not relevant to the Glyco-PAINT application, so ALLOW_TRACK_MERGING is set to False.
+However, this is not relevant to the Glyco-PAINT application, so **ALLOW_TRACK_MERGING** is set to False.

 ### Glyco-PAINT

-The MIN_NR_SPOTS_IN_TRACK parameter is specific to Glyco-PAINT and, with its default setting of 3, ignores the shortest possible tracks, consisting of only two spots, as they are considered imaging noise.
+The **MIN_NR_SPOTS_IN_TRACK** parameter is specific to Glyco-PAINT and, with its default setting of 3, ignores the shortest possible tracks, consisting of only two spots, as they are considered imaging noise.

-The TRACK_COLOURING parameter determines the track characteristic used for colouring.
+The **TRACK_COLOURING** parameter determines the track characteristic used for colouring.
 Valid choices are specified in the TrackMate documentation, and options currently supported are TRACK_ID and TRACK_DURATION.

-The MAX_NR_SPOTS_IN_IMAGE parameter prevents TrackMate from generating tracks when there are more than the specified number of spots detected.
+The **MAX_NR_SPOTS_IN_IMAGE** parameter prevents TrackMate from generating tracks when there are more than the specified number of spots detected.
 This is because, when there are many spots, tracking becomes prohibitively long, and useful results are unlikely to be achieved.
 If this situation occurs, processing is aborted, the number of tracks recorded is set to -1, and that recording is excluded from further processing.
 However, the option remains to process the recording with a higher 'Threshold' parameter (specified in the Experiment Info.csv file).